mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 If you attempt to style the Slider, you will likely need to affect some of the Slider's child elements, for example the thumb.
 In Material-UI, all child elements have an increased specificity of 2 `.parent .child {}`.
 When writing overrides, you need to do the same.

-The following example overrides the `MuiSlider-thumb` style of `Slider` in addition to the custom styles on the slider itself.
+The following example overrides the slider's `thumb` style in addition to the custom styles on the slider itself.

 {{"demo": "pages/guides/interoperability/StyledComponentsDeep.js", "hideToolbar": true}}